bola-de-gude-12/docs/Continia Expense Management/Business functionality/Approvals/Approving documents.md

 To approve a document:

-1. Search {{search}} for Expense Management Approval Entries, then choose the related link.
+1. Search {{search}} for **Expense Management Approval Entries**.
-2. Select the relevant document to be approved.
+2. Select the relevant document you want to approve.
-3. On the action bar, select **Approve**.
+3. On the action bar, click **Approve**.

 ## Considerations
-An approved document cannot be updated unless by an admin.
-The admin must have Can Edit Approved Documents enabled for them, see [Approver Setup for Expense Management](@EM-33).
+After a document is approved, it cannot be updated again unless by an admin.

+The admin must have **Can Edit Approved Documents** enabled for them, see [Approver Setup for Expense Management](@EM-33).
 Otherwise, the document must be reopened and re-sent for approval.
 For more information about reopening different types of documents, see:

 * [Reopening Expenses](@EM-17)
 * [Reopening Mileage Expenses](@EM-18)
 * [Reopening Per Diem Expenses](@EM-19)

-## See also
+## Related information
 [Rejecting Documents](@EM-4)
 [Approval sharing](@EM-67)
 [Overview of Expense Management Approvals](@EM-26)